jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 **March 28th**

-A couple of train rides later (El Chorro -> M·laga and M·laga -> Madrid) and we're in Madrid.
+A couple of train rides later (El Chorro -> M√°laga and M√°laga -> Madrid) and we're in Madrid.
 Edwin bought a class of train tickets that was one step above the cheapest class for a few Euros more.
 This entitled us to food and drink service in a slightly nicer train car.
 This was great since we didn't have time to eat breakfast in El Chorro before we had to rush off to catch our train.
 Drinking wine and coffee and cruising through the Spanish countryside is great.

 We have an airbnb a few blocks away from the train station and check-in.
 Its a minimal setup but we're just sleeping here and it works great.
 The location is prime for walking around.